-We spread our net wide, so that there was always money regularly coming in from somewhere.
+We spread our net wide, so that there was still always money regularly pouring in from somewhere.

-Depending on the time of year & the venue we were spinning in, we could be playing to crowds across different venues in the region, of from 900 people (our all time record high), right down to just 4 people (our all time record low).
+Depending on the time of year & the venue we were spinning in, we could be playing to crowds across different venues in the region, of from 900 people (our all time record high at the time), right down to just 4 people (our all time record low).